Do You Know What's in Your Toothpaste?

-Well curiosity got the best of me so I decided to read the label and figure out exactly what it is that I've been putting into my mouth for the last fifty plus years.
+Well, curiosity got the best of me, so I decided to read the label and figure out exactly what it is that I've been putting into my mouth for the last 50 plus years.
 I’ll list the ingredients and then try to explain what they are.
-I have to be honest, the list of ingredients is an eye opener.
+I have to be honest, the list of ingredients is an eye-opener.
 Not only had I never heard of some of the ingredients but a few of them I have trouble even pronouncing.

 That’s it.
 Anyone feel any better about what’s in their toothpaste?

 Sodium fluoride is a colorless, solid, inorganic chemical compound.
 In toothpaste, sodium fluoride is used to prevent cavities and is listed as an active ingredient on the label.
 Sodium fluoride is classified as toxic by both inhalation and ingestion.
 In high enough doses, it has been shown to affect the heart and circulatory system.
 The lethal dose for a 150-pound human is estimated to be approximately 5 to 10 grams.

 Sodium fluoride, as you are probably aware, is also commonly used to fluoridate water.
 Interestingly, the FDA does not have sodium fluoride on its list of approved drugs as it was in use prior to the 1938 law requiring drug testing and is “grandfathered” in as safe.
 Very interesting.